 For most men, ejaculating is synonymous with having an orgasm, although some men can have an orgasm without ejaculating.

 Ejaculate contains fluid from the prostate, seminal vesicles, and bulbourethral glands.
-Though it contains a wide variety of substances, including citric acid, cholesterol, mucus, and water, its primary job is to deliver sperm.
+Though it contains a

 Research shows that the frequency with which a man ejaculates may affect his health, sperm count, and overall well-being.